Open for 2023 1st April- 31st October 2023

-Located on the grounds of the Arbigland Estate, near Kirkbean.
+Located near the grounds of Arbigland House, 1 mile from Kirkbean.

 Arriving by train?

 From Dumfries Station – Take the Bus number 372 from Dumfries to Dalbeattie via New Abbey and get off in Kirkbean.
 Walk 50 yards towards Carsethorn and you will see a right-hand junction marked John Paul Jones Cottage.
 Turn right at the white cottage and continue for 1 mile (uphill), until you see signposts to the left for the cottage near some white metal railings.
 Walk down the avenue and at the bottom turn right in front of the big gateway to Arbigland House.
 Its only 50 yards form here on the left.
 The walk from Kirkbean will take you half an hour.